Varicose Veins Causes, Symptoms, And Diagnosis

 Your doctor will take a look at your limbs.
 Varicose veins are easy to see, especially when you stand up.
 Your doctor will check your legs for tender areas, swelling, sores, skin color changes and other signs of skin breakdown.
 You might need further tests if you plan to have treatment or if you show signs of a deep vein problem.

-Your condition might also demand an ultrasound test to check if your veins are functioning normally.
+Your condition might also demand an ultrasound test called a color doppler scan to check if your veins are functioning normally.
 Although it’s not very common, your doctor might tell you to go for an Angiogram to get a more detailed look at the blood flow.

 Prevention Of Varicose Veins